Topic: Teacher Shortages

 Four Fundamentals of Attracting and Retaining Great Teachers — Starting with Data

-A teacher and an elementary school student sitting at a table together smiling at each other.Districts and schools are having to rely on a “warm body” approach to address teacher shortages, focusing on filling numerical vacancies over teacher qualification or preparedness.
+An elementary school student and their teacher sitting at a table next to each other in the library smiling.Districts and schools are having to rely on a “warm body” approach to address teacher shortages, focusing on filling numerical vacancies over teacher qualification or preparedness.
 But taking a closer look at four fundamental areas of data can help make efforts to solve shortages more effective and longer-lasting.

 Publication April 2022 | 16 pages